-- Both have a deductible (this is the amount you pay before the plan pays).
+- Both have a deductible (the amount you pay before the plan pays).

-- In-network coinsurance is 10% (this is the amount you pay for specific services; the plan pays the remaining 90%).
+- In-network coinsurance is 10% (the amount you pay after the deductible for specific services; the plan pays the remaining 90%).

 - In-network providers will provide lower out-of-pocket expenses than out-of-network providers.

 - Both allow participation in the Well Wisconsin program to earn $150 wellness incentive.